Are you planning to start a new salon or looking forward to revamping your current one?

 Basics to A Good Hair Salon Design

 Interior design is not just about picking the right paints and decor.
 For a salon, checking the water pressure requirements is equally important.
-These are a few essentials to keep in mind before we dive into figuring the design.
+These are a few essentials to keep in mind before we dive into figuring out the design.

 • Test the salon’s water pressure.
 The sooner this is done, the better.
 This can be tested with the help of your local water company.
 If the bar of water pressure in the salon is not at least 1.75 to 2.5, a booster pump will be required.